hoangthe2924/Mul-seam-Carving-Alg/README.md

 # Mul-seam-Carving-Alg
 This is a small project implementing the advanced Seam Carving algorithm.
 If you haven't known what Seam Carving algorithm is, uhmm, google it :D. So instead of carving one seam at a time, this project allows you to carve multiple seams.
 This is an optional project in a course "Introduction to Algorithm Analysis" at my university.
 The script was written in Python and is not optimized :), so I hope someone read it may help contribute to it if you like.
-The improved version of the algorithm is implemented based on a paper referenced below.
+The improved version of the algorithm is implemented from the idea in a paper below.

 ## Requirement